 Eat Magnesium-Rich Foods

 Eating foods rich in magnesium will help regulate the body’s fluid levels which, if imbalanced, can cause fluctuations in weight (8).
-Most people do not get enough magnesium through natural sources like leafy green vegetables and other whole grains but it is also found in seeds, nuts, legumes, bananas, avocados as well as some seafoods.
+Most people do not get enough magnesium through natural sources like leafy green vegetables and other whole grains but it is also found in seeds, nuts, legumes, bananas, avocados as well as some seafood.

 Rely On Other Measurements, Other Than The Scale